1. What's Coaching?

 In therapy or counselling you will spend a fair amount of time looking at your past.
 In coaching, we will review what is happening in the here and now, with a clear focus on moving forward.

 I like to think about coaching as a moving car.
-In the therapy/ counselling you will be looking in the reversing mirror (the past) quite a lot to see how what happened affected things around you (the present).
+During counselling, you will be looking in the reverse mirror (the past) quite a lot to see how what happened affected things around you (the present).
 In coaching, you will be spending a lot of time looking around you (the present) and through the windscreen (the future), only occasionally glancing in the reversing mirror (the past) for guidance and context.

 100% YES!
-In the chemistry session we will discuss your current situation and you can decide whether you could benefit from the process or not.
+In the chemistry session we will discuss your current situation and you can decide whether you think you will benefit from the process or not.

 10. Which coach is right for me?

-My advice would be to use the initial chemistry session to check if the person in front of you is somebody you can work with.
+My advice would be to use the initial chemistry session to see if the person in front of you is somebody you can work with.
 Is your coach easy to talk to?
 Are you feeling comfortable around him/her?
 Is he/she trustworthy?
 If there is no natural rapport, it may be that you need chemistry sessions with some other coaches before you can choose the most suitable person.

 As coaching is a non-regulated profession you may also want to ask about competencies and qualifications of your coach, as well as the code of ethics they follow.
-Make sure that coach you are looking to work with is under regular coaching supervision.
+Make sure that the coach you are looking to work with is under regular coaching supervision.
 And finally, do not be afraid to ask as many questions you need to be at ease with your choice.

 11. What type of coach are you?

 I am an Associate of the International Coach Federation - the gurus of coaching.
 I am in the process of completing post graduate studies in personal and business coaching.
-I use a range of learnt psychologically- grounded coaching frameworks such as Neuro- Linguistic Programing (NLP), Cognitive Behaviour Therapy, Mindfulness and Transactional Analysis to ensure our sessions are not just a casual chat but a transformational process.
+I use a range of learnt, psychologically grounded coaching frameworks such as Neuro-Linguistic Programming (NLP), Cognitive Behavioural Therapy (CBT), Mindfulness and Transactional Analysis (TA) to ensure our sessions are not just a casual chat but a transformational process.